Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining

 Despite their promise, existing automated formulaic alpha mining approaches face significant limitations. \textbf{First, the discovered alphas often exhibit poor interpretability.} These automated methods frequently engage in unconstrained, data-driven exploration of the vast alpha space, often without sufficient guidance from financial theory or domain expertise.
 Consequently, the resulting formulas can be overly complex and opaque.
-This lack of transparency poses considerable challenges in practical investment scenarios: it hinders practitioners' ability to understand the underlying economic rationale of a strategy, makes it difficult to attribute portfolio performance accurately, and can erode trust, thereby impeding the adoption of these alphas even if they show promise in backtests. \textbf{Second, current methodologies often suffer from search inefficiency.} The endeavor to identify a sufficient number of effective alpha factors typically requires the generation and evaluation of an enormous volume of candidate formulas.
-This exhaustive search process, while necessary due to the low signal density, inherently increases the likelihood of discovering spurious relationships and overfitting to the training data \cite{harvey2016and}.
+This lack of transparency poses considerable challenges in practical investment scenarios: it hinders practitioners' ability to understand the underlying economic rationale of a strategy, makes it difficult to attribute portfolio performance accurately, and can erode trust, thereby impeding the adoption of these alphas even if they show promise in backtests. \textbf{Second, current methodologies often suffer from search inefficiency.} The search for a sufficient number of effective alpha factors typically requires generating and evaluating an enormous volume of candidate formulas.
+This exhaustive search process, while necessary due to the low signal density, inherently increases the likelihood of discovering spurious relationships and overfitting to the training data~\cite{harvey2016and}.
 As a result, many discovered alphas may exhibit poor generalization and deliver underwhelming out-of-sample performance.